Finding Your Voice: Why It Matters More Than You Think

 If you want people to deeply know you, you need to be willing to deeply know yourself and be willing to deeply see and know others.

 This all probably seems obvious on paper (or screen), right?
-It seems so obvious when you read it.
+It looks so clear when you read it.
 But I’m telling you—many people really struggle with this.
 And I have no doubt that you do too, to some extent.

 What are you holding back?
-What is the thing that you’re not saying?
-Who is the person in your life that you’re hiding from?
+What’s the thing you’re not saying?
+Who in your life are you hiding from?
 What are you screaming on the inside but not saying on the outside?

 Staying silent makes you feel lonely, anxious, and depressed.

-Because you’re basically putting tape over your mouth and keeping yourself isolated.
+When you stay silent, you’re essentially putting tape over your mouth and isolating yourself.
 You’re pushing yourself down.

 And that makes me wonder—who has previously pushed down your voice?
-Who made you feel small, insignificant, belittled, or even stupid because you simply spoke up?
+Who made you feel small, insignificant, belittled, or even stupid just for speaking up?

-Who needed to have power over you so that they could feel powerful?
-Who tried to control you so that they could feel in control?
-Who made you feel bad and stupid because they may have been threatened by you?
+Who needed to have power over you so they could feel powerful?
+Who tried to control you to feel in control?
+Who made you feel bad and stupid because they might have felt threatened by you?

 It’s not enough to say your voice matters.
 You need to live as if it matters.

 You need to live as if all voices matter.
-It’s not as easy as it seems when you’ve had years of experience being ignored or suppressing yourself.
+It’s not as easy as it seems when you’ve spent years being ignored or suppressing yourself.

 But you can start small.
 You already do it in so many ways.
 So keep going.

 Start with the thing that’s been eating at you and niggling in the back of your mind.
-Let go of the judgments (rather, let them be there but let them be in the background).
+Let go of the judgments (or rather, let them be there but keep them in the background).

 Don't wait to speak up until there are no more judgments or criticisms coming from the inside—you’d be waiting forever.